Understand the Recruiting Process

 While having the right skill set is an important element in recruiting, if a player does not properly market themselves to the college coaches, those coaches will never know who that player is.
-Players must do their research on the school, coaching staff and softball program to identify the programs where they will be a fit.
-Once the right programs are identified, players must reach out to those programs and begin to market themselves on a consistent basis to those coaches.
-One common error that players make is limiting the amount of schools they reach out to.
-Most players tend to only reach out to the top 10 schools.
-Players and parent must realize that the top schools usually start recruiting players very early (freshman and earlier) and those schools are focused on the top players in the nation.
-If you start the process too late or do not meet the top player requirements, your chances of getting any attention from those schools will be extremely limited.
-There are ~970 D1, D2, NAIA, and NJACC schools that offer softball scholarships so only looking at a D1 school extremely limits a player's opportunity to play in college.
-In the end what is your goal, to play softball at college where you might make it on TV during the world series or to get the best education you can?
+Players must do their research on the school, coaching staff, and softball program to identify the programs where they will be a fit.
+Once the right programs are identified, players must reach out to those programs and begin to market themselves consistently to those coaches.
+One very common error that players make is limiting the amount of schools they reach out to, and reaching out to schools where they are not a fit.
+All too often we find that players are only reaching out to a small number of schools (10 - 15) and those schools are the ones they see on TV.
+Players and parents must realize that the top schools (we call them the TV schools) usually start recruiting players very early (freshman and earlier) and those schools are focused on the top elite players in the nation.
+If you start the process too late or do not meet the elite player requirements, your chances of getting any attention from those schools will be extremely limited.
+There are ~980 D1, D2, NAIA, and NJACC schools that offer softball scholarships so only looking at D1 schools extremely limits a player's opportunity to play in college.
+In the end, what is your goal, to play softball at college where you might make it on TV during the World Series or to get the best education you can?

-The Fastpitch Scout program and extensive always up to dateCoach/School database allows players to find and communicate to all schools that offer softball scholarships.
-Fastpitch Scout has the tools and knowledge to help and guide players to a successful recruiting result.
+The Fastpitch Scout program and it's extensive and always up-to-date Coach/School database allows players to find and communicate with all schools that offer softball scholarships.
+Fastpitch Scout has the tools and knowledge to help and guide players to successful recruiting results.

 What exactly does "branding" mean?

-At Fastpitch Scout we want you to succeed in reaching your goal of achieving a softball scholarship.
+At Fastpitch Scout we want you to succeed in reaching your goal of achieving a Softball Scholarship.
 To help with the process, we would like to speak with you first to ensure that you completely understand the recruiting process and explain how our site will work for you.

 Don't worry we are not looking to pressure you or try to upsell you as we only have one flat price for our service which is less per month than a single batting or fielding lesson.
-Unlike other sites,as being part of the FastPitch Scout Family, our service automatically includes support from a live person or online support if you prefer that method.
+Unlike other sites, being part of the FastPitch Scout Family, our service automatically includes support from a live person or online support if you prefer that method.

 To get started, please fill out the form below: